 Many cultures ranging from the Pacific Northwest to South America to the Polynesian Islands consider octopuses as spiritual guides and divine protectors.
 According to a few traditional beliefs, this animal is said to have healing powers and can also control the weather.
 Kraken is one of its most popular mythical representations.
 It is a giant cephalopod-like, the legendary sea monster that is told even today in Scandinavian folklore.
 The octopus ancient god, ‘Na Kika’ of Gilbert Islands is considered to have created the Pacific Islands.
 The God Kanaloa, in Hawaiian culture, is known to take an octopus shape.
 Some ancient myths specify that the present universe is just the remnants of another ancient one.
 The octopus is regarded as the only survivor of that ancient universe.

-This totem animal is stated to be marvelous, misunderstood, mischievous, and mythical.
+The octopus totem animal is stated to be marvelous, misunderstood, mischievous, and mythical.
 They seem to have inspired storytelling while managing to captivate human imaginations.
 Hence, they are increasing in popularity and are a totem for many people.